Range Map

 Overview

 The Daher TBM 900 is the 2014 aerodynamic redesign of the SOCATA TBM single-engine turboprop line, and the first model built under sole Daher ownership.
 A five-blade composite Hartzell propeller, winglets, a redesigned engine inlet and exhaust, and extensive drag cleanup lifted maximum cruise to 330 KTAS at FL280 (326 KTAS at the 31,000 ft ceiling) while trimming fuel burn, all from the same 850-shp Pratt & Whitney PT6A-66D as the preceding TBM 850.
-The result is a pressurized, six-seat airplane that cruises in the low flight levels at near-light-jet speeds on a single engine’s fuel.
+The result is a pressurised, six-seat airplane that cruises in the low flight levels at near-light-jet speeds on a single engine’s fuel.

-For the owner-pilot, the TBM 900 is a fast cross-country single: a pressurized FL310 cabin, 1,730 nm of range, and the operating economics of one PT6A rather than two.
+For the owner-pilot, the TBM 900 is a fast cross-country single: a pressurised FL310 cabin, 1,730 nm of range, and the operating economics of one PT6A rather than two.
 Production ran in 2014 and 2015 before the avionics split of 2016 brought the TBM 930 (Garmin G3000 touchscreen) and TBM 910 (G1000 NXi), with the 940 and 960 following as later successors.
 This record covers the G1000-equipped 900; the 930 is the same airframe and powerplant with the G3000 flight deck.
+Choose the TBM 900 when the goal is near-jet single-engine cruise at a used price below the 940 and 960, and a G1000 panel is an acceptable trade against the G3000 touchscreen of the later 930.

 Key Features for GA Buyers